|Photographer Harry Stilson, Soldiers and Sailors

 In current parlance, “monument” denotes a large (approximately at least 1.5 times the height of an average man) useless permanent immovable structure that honors its subject and was designed to be seen as such.
 A monument is useless in the sense that it is not meant to have a function other than honoring and commemorating its subject. . . .
 All monuments are memorials, but not all memorials are monuments.
 Some memorials contain monuments.
 Monuments are clear and unequivocal in their meaning; memorials can be abstract and ambivalent.
 Monuments immortalize their subjects; the subjects of memorials can be permanently dead or finished.
 Monuments speak; memorials can stay silent.
 Monuments need no signage; memorials often do.An additional purpose for monuments is emphasized here: that of orienting the viewer within the city, both in the past and present.

-The earliest memorials in Richmond were the grave markers in the cemetery surrounding St. John’s Church at the top of Richmond Hill near the northeastern entry to the city at the top of 23rd Street as well as in the city’s successive African American burial grounds (the Negro Burial Ground and the Potters Field that replaced it in 1816) on the sloping sides of Shockoe Hill.
+The earliest memorials in Richmond were the grave markers in the cemetery surrounding St. John’s Church at the top of Richmond Hill near the northeastern entry to the city at the top of 23rd Street as well as in the city’s successive African American burial grounds (the first Burying Ground for Negroes and the other public and private African American burying grounds that replaced it after 1816) on the sloping sides of Shockoe and Academy hills.
 It appears that many of the earlier burials at the city's cemeteries were not marked with stones.
 Stone grave markers would have been the exception in favor of wooden head and footboards.
 Those early stone markers which do survive at St. John’s not only incorporate carved decoration, but include inscriptions praising the virtues of the dead.

 |St John's Churchyard in the early 20th century|

-Disestablishment of the church coincided with a need for an enlarged burial ground.
+Disestablishment of the church coincided with a need for an enlarged burial ground for whites.
 A first step was the purchase by the city, in 1799, of two adjacent lots on Broad Street to double the size of the burying ground to two acres.
 The city and church worked out a cooperative agreement for management of the graveyard that holds to this day.